 'Seeing is believing': Country Garden's Malaysia project in spotlight

+KUALA LUMPUR — As cash-strapped developer Country Garden battles to stave off default, its sprawling US$100 billion (S$136 billion) development in Malaysia has come under scrutiny from creditors even as the Southeast Asian nation dangles financial incentives to lure investments.

-KUALA LUMPUR/ISKANDAR PUTERI, Malaysia : As cash-strapped developer Country Garden battles to stave off default, its sprawling US$100 billion development in Malaysia has come under scrutiny from creditors even as the Southeast Asian nation dangles financial incentives to lure investments.
+KUALA LUMPUR — As cash-strapped developer Country Garden battles to stave off default, its sprawling US$100 billion (S$136 billion) development in Malaysia has come under scrutiny from creditors even as the Southeast Asian nation dangles financial incentives to lure investments.

 Billed as a paradise with turtles and white-sand beaches, Country Garden's Forest City development in the state of Johor next to Singapore aims to house 700,000 people across 7,000 acres on four reclaimed islands upon completion in 2035.

-Seven years in, Country Garden has invested 20 billion ringgit (US$4.3 billion) in the project, Forest City said, a far cry from the initial US$100 billion plan.
-Today, with development still in progress, it houses fewer than 10,000 people - about 1per cent of its target.
+Seven years in, Country Garden has invested 20 billion ringgit (S$5.8 billion) in the project, Forest City said, a far cry from the initial US$100 billion plan.
+Today, with development still in progress, it houses fewer than 10,000 people – about 1 per cent of its target.

 Forest City has become emblematic of the risks Country Garden and some of its Chinese peers took on with their debt-fuelled building boom not just at home but also in offshore markets.